What is blood and what does it do?

 If you have a family member with any of these conditions, it is best to speak to your doctor, or you can check your white blood cell, red blood cell, and platelet count with our Full Blood Count (FBC) Blood Test.

+What is my blood type?
 The ABO classification system

 The surface of each red blood cell is coated with a combination of sugars and proteins called antigens.
 The absence or presence of antigens (determined by the genes you inherit from your parents) determines your blood type.